An energy audit is performed using a calculator and computer

 Energy Diagnosis

-Typically entails performing economic calculations and using metering devices to identify actual energy usage and losses.
+Typically, it entails performing economic calculations and using metering devices to identify exact energy usage and losses.

 Results of Energy Diagnosis